-Continuous Members Vs Normal Members – when to use each
+Continuous Members vs. Normal Members – when to use each

-Today’s SkyCiv TechNote will explore an in-depth look at how members (or elements) connect to each other via nodes and how this is handled in the SkyCiv Solver.
+This article will explore an in-depth look at how members (or elements) connect to each other via nodes and how this is handled in the SkyCiv Solver.
 Nodes mark a point of connectivity between members, they are the separation of the stiffness matrices.

 Members can be a number of different types.
 In fact, Structural 3D actually has a current total of 6 member types.
-At the moment, we will look into the two types of members as these are fundamental member types for modelling in general.
+At the moment, we will look into the two types of members as these are fundamental member types for modeling in general.
 There are two main member types in Structural 3D: normal and continuous members.
 This discussion will be more in-depth with how they are both handled by the SkyCiv solver, as well as the advantages of using one from the other.

-Structural 3D applies these formulas to the model and obtains the results from every node and member.
+SkyCiv Structural 3D applies these formulas to the model and obtains the results from every node and member.

-Continuous members in Structural 3D are a type of member that automatically allows for connectivity between two nodes to nodes that have no nodal connection to the member.
-Node connections occur when a node is assigned to connect two or more nodes.
+Continuous members in Structural 3D are a type of member that allows for connectivity between two nodes to a node(s) that has no nodal connection to the member.
+Node connections occur when a node is assigned to connect two or more members.

-Models built with normal members are more likely to be compatible with third party structural analysis software.
+Models built with normal members are more likely to be compatible with third-party structural analysis software.
 As other programs may not support continuous members in the way that Structural 3D implements it, the results provided may not be correct.

-On the analysis aspect, as the member is broken into simple members, the number of evaluation points in the model is more as opposed to continuous members which carry the same number of evaluation points across two or more spans, making the results less detailed.
+In terms of analysis, as the member is broken into simple members, the number of evaluation points in the model is more as opposed to continuous members which carry the same number of evaluation points across two or more spans, making the results less detailed.
 One can increase the number of evaluation points in the General Solver Settings, but as this controls the evaluation points for all members, the analysis could be longer.
 This can be a disadvantage when working with large and complex structures.